-The Logical Storage Manager (LSM) software is a layered Tru64 UNIX application that allows you to manage disks and partitions as a flexible pool of storage from which you create LSM volumes.
-You configure file systems, databases, and applications to use an LSM volume instead of a disk partition.
-The benefits of using an LSM volume instead of a partition include the following:
+With LSM you manage all of your storage devices (disks, partitions, RAID sets, and such) as a flexible pool of storage from which you create LSM volumes.
+You configure new file systems, databases, and applications or encapsulate existing ones to use an LSM volume instead of a disk partition.
+The benefits of using an LSM volume instead of a disk partition include the following:

-Data loss protection
+· Data loss protection